albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Display a holding pattern at any position on the map.
 The hold may also be attached to navaids.
 Opens a dialog for customization if selected.

-See chapter :doc:`HOLD` and :ref:`holding-legend` for more information.
+See chapter :doc:`HOLD` and :ref:`holding-legend` in the map legend for more information.

-The display of user holdings is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-holdings` once using this function.
+The display of user holdings is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-holdings` after using this function.

 .. _add-msa-map: